unChaz/sci-fi-5e/srd/monsters/miscellaneous_creatures.md

 **Challenge** 1/4 (50 XP)

-**_Techcasting_**.
-The acolyte is a 1st-level spellcaster.
-Its Techcasting ability is Wisdom (spell save DC 12, +4 to hit with spell attacks).
-The acolyte has following cleric spells prepared:
+**_Tekcasting_**.
+The acolyte is a 1st-level tekcaster.
+Its Tekcasting ability is Wisdom (tek skill save DC 12, +4 to hit with tek skill attacks).
+The acolyte has following cleric tek skills prepared:

 Cantrips (at will): _light_, _sacred flame_, _thaumaturgy_